 Newborn Care Specialists (NCS) assist families either during the night or around the clock during baby’s early weeks.
 Their main goal is to help families with baby sleep and feeding schedules.

-Average pay: The pay rate for Newborn Care Specialists depends on experience and location, but generally, they can make anywhere from $3-$8 more per hour than the going nanny pay rate, depending on the market.
+Average pay: The pay rate for Newborn Care Specialists depends on experience and location, but generally, they can make anywhere from $200-450+ per day or $20-40 per hour, depending on the market.